dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 - Heideggar’s experience of the nothing can be accomplished (from the perspective of others) by suppressing references to someone’s identity.
-- Alienated individuals are like whiteholes.
+- Alienated individuals are like whiteholes in various spaces of sociophysical metric.
+They are singularities that push everything away from them.

 ![](/img/posts/fear-is-the-mind-killer/raytrace-spheres.jpg)